 When selling retail items in your salon there are often objections regarding clients not wanting to buy products after having just paid for beauty treatments and there is a stigma against this in the industry with professionals not wanting to look like pushy salespeople.

 The truth is that looking into selling retail products in your salon can really boost your revenue stream and help create a lively salon atmosphere.

 But what is the best way of selling retail items in a salon without having them sit on an untouched table in the corner or without looking like a pushy salesperson?

-Send product refill reminders: Customers that have already bought products from your salon are likely to buy again.
-You can encourage this even more so by sending your customers some product refill reminders.
+Customers who have already bought products from your salon are likely to buy again.
+You can encourage this even more by sending your customers some product refill reminders.
 Another way of doing this is sending out marketing material to let them know of new partnerships with brands and similar products that you now sell that might be relevant to them and link to any treatments they have.